RemRinRamChi/accel-point-click/README.md

 Installation guide

 ## Download
-Before you can use the point-and-click functionalities in your app, you must first download and import the library into your project
+Before you can use the accel-point-click functionalities in your app, you must first download and import the library into your project
 ### Downloading the library
 Download the AAR library file from sadaskdajsd